leaysgur/cfw-bindings-wrangler-bridge/README.md

 In addition, this module makes it possible to use the Workers runtime APIs on everywhere.
 It's really convenient. 🤞

+And more, you can also use acutual data at build-time(e.g. SSG, prerendering) with the same APIs at run-time.

 ## Install

 ```sh